What is an Asset Protection Trust?

-In general, based upon principles in the Restatement of Trusts, if a Florida debtor establishes a DAPT trust, the more that trust assets, records, and parties are situated in the DAPT state, the more likely the DAPT state laws will apply.
-However, the more that the DAPT trust assets and parties are in Florida, the more likely Florida courts will apply Florida law.
+In general, if a Florida debtor establishes a DAPT trust, the more that trust assets, records, and parties are situated in the DAPT state, the more likely the DAPT state laws will apply and the trust will be protected from the Florida debtor’s creditors.
+However, the more that the DAPT trust assets and parties are in Florida, the more likely Florida courts will apply Florida law and trust assets will not be protected from creditors.
 To date, no Florida court has held that a debtor’s interest in a DAPT formed under the laws of another state is protected from a Florida judgment.

 What to Do Next

 We help clients who are facing potential or current liability protect their assets from creditors.
 Contact us to get started.